aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 Preparation of inputs
 ---------------------

-A Quantum Espresso calculation needs a number of inputs:
+A Quantum ESPRESSO calculation needs a number of inputs:

 1. `Pseudopotentials <https://en.wikipedia.org/wiki/Pseudopotential>`_
 2. a structure